 Six months beyond the date of arrival

 BLANK PASSPORT PAGES:

-Two blank pages are required for entry stamp
+Two blank pages are required for entry and exit stamps

 TOURIST VISA REQUIRED:

 Polio vaccination within one year before travel may be required to exit Pakistan.
 See Entry, Exit & Visa Requirements below and our Polio Fact Sheet.

 CURRENCY RESTRICTIONS FOR EXIT:

 Telephone: +(92)(51) 201-4000 or +(92)(51)201-5000

 Plot 3-5 New TPX Area, Mai Kolachi Road